 - Sponsored Session Video – your video ad unlocks 30 minutes of ad-free listening if a user opts to watch the full video

-- Homepage Takeover – showcase your brand message on the front of Spotify’s Browse page for 24 hours
+- Homepage Takeover – showcase your brand message on the front of Spotify’s Desktop Homepage for 24 hours

-- Sponsored Playlist – customized playlist sponsored by your brand with clickable display ad
+- Sponsored Playlist – customized playlist sponsored by your brand with a clickable display ad

 Josh Brisco believes that Spotify’s advertising platform will only become more powerful in the future.

-“With 90 million ad-supported listeners world-wide and robust targeting capabilities, it is a fantastic way to get in front of a desired audience.
-It’s continued user growth and investment in its ad units, capabilities and overall product make it one to watch in the near future.”
+“With millions of ad-supported listeners world-wide and robust targeting capabilities, it is a fantastic way to get in front of a desired audience.
+Its continued user growth and investment in its ad units, capabilities, and overall product make it one to watch.”

 These days, almost anyone with any budget can advertise on Spotify.
 Here’s how to get started.